Frequently Asked Questions | Overview

-Parenteral nutrition (PN) solutions contain sugar, protein, fat, electrolytes, vitamins and minerals and fat in a mixture tailored to the needs of the individual child, from 7-pound babies up to 130-pound teenagers.
+Parenteral nutrition (PN) solutions contain sugar, protein, fat, electrolytes, vitamins and minerals, and fat in a mixture tailored to the needs of the individual child, from seven-pound babies up to 130-pound teenagers.
 This formula is carefully developed by a registered dietician and calibrated to your child’s precise energy and medical needs.

 The solution is delivered into a vein via a pre-programmed pump — bypassing the normal digestive system — usually at least 12 hours at a time.
 Over time, many children can be weaned off parenteral nutrition as their underlying medical condition improves.